Asteria5675/BetterDiscordThemes/null/README.md

 ## Accents
 accents, tooltips, mentions, etc.
 `--accent` is the accent colout that applies to many regions such as pings, notification dots, blurple elements( discord blue).
-Users may revert the changes back as in file provide defaults to revert all are variables; however, it may be better to alter Dark Null if you deire the least changes of accents.
+Users may revert the changes back as in file provide defaults to revert all are variables; however, it may be better to alter Dark Null if you desire the least changes of accents.

 `--tooltip-background`,  `--blurple`,`--is-mention`, `--is-mention-bg`, `--unread`, and `--guild-selected` all use the variable `--accent`